Why you should consider a career in healthcare analytics

-We sat down with epidemiologist Erin Griffin, a research scientist at UC Davis School of Medicine and an instructor in UC Davis Continuing and Professional Education’s Healthcare Analytics Certificate Program, for insight on why quality healthcare data is so important.
+We sat down with epidemiologist Erin Griffin, a retired UC Davis School of Medicine research scientist and a former instructor in UC Davis Continuing and Professional Education’s Healthcare Analytics Certificate Program, for her insight on healthcare data analytics, why it’s so important and what you need to know if you’re considering a career in the industry.

 “The ability to analyze data requires ethics, general EQ, team work, responsibility, trust, transparency and a very high level of professionalism.”